Cirm423/Pipelines/Hi-C/Readme.md

   - A cooler Hi-C file that can be used with cooler and domaincaller.

 Additionally logs for each step will be stored in the logs folder.

+# Possible errors

+The steps fanc_compartments, fanc_expected and fanc_loops_annotate are a bit sensible and can fail since all of them could be accessing the Hi-C matrix at the same time, especially if they use the same node as they can have memory issues.
+The pipeline tries to go over this by repeating the step in case it fails.
+If despite this the pipeline fails to complete with an error in these steps just resubmitting the pipeline to slurm fixes the problem in most cases. **Check that the pipeline has finished running all current steps before resubmitting.**

 # Too long, don't want to read